Meet our team

 Lab Director (she/her)

-Dr. D is Director of the Indigenous Land & Data Stewards Lab, Assistant Professor of Indigenous Natural Resource Stewardship at Colorado State University’s Forest and Rangeland Stewardship Department, and an Associate with Native Nations Institute at the Udall Center for Studies in Public Policy at University of Arizona, working in partnership with the Collaboratory for Indigenous Data Governance.
+Dr. D is Director of the Indigenous Land & Data Stewards Lab, Assistant Professor of Indigenous Natural Resource Stewardship at Colorado State University’s Forest and Rangeland Stewardship Department, and partner with the Collaboratory for Indigenous Data Governance, IndigeLab Network, and the Indigenous Data Alliance.

 Graduate Researcher (she/her)

-Serena (Dine') is a graduate student in the Forest and Rangeland Stewardship program.
-She has been with the lab since fall of 2019 as an undergraduate student in Human Dimensions of Natural Resources.
-As a graduate researcher, she is working on multiple projects including, Supporting Indigenous scholars as data stewards and leaders in STEM project and Shifting from Extractive to Self-determined: Enhancing Indigenous Research and Data Governance in Southwest Climate Adaptation Initiatives.
+Serena (Diné) is a graduate student in the Rangeland Ecosystem Science program.
+She holds a B.S. in Human Dimensions of Natural Resources and has been with the lab since the fall of 2019 as an undergraduate student.
+As a graduate researcher, she is working on multiple projects, including Supporting Indigenous scholars as data stewards and leaders in STEM project and her thesis project: Shifting from Extractive to Self-determined: Enhancing Indigenous Research and Data Governance in Southwest Climate Adaptation Initiatives.

 Graduate Researcher (she/her)